 Today, most police in Kosovo are employed as patrol officers.
 However, there is a part of the police forces that have specialized in investigative and specialized units.
-They are divided into six regions, including organized crime, the forensic unit, and a few others.
+They are divided into six regions, including organized crime, the forensic unit, and others.

 The first specialized ROSU units in Kosovo were formed in the capital Prishtina, and at first, they appeared as a regional unit for street crime (Regional Street Crimes Unit).
 The unit in regular SWAT form was formed in 2002.
-The very first unit was stationed in Kosovo Polje and it was used to support the entire territory of Kosovo.
+The very first unit was stationed in Kosovo Polje, and it was used to support the entire territory of Kosovo.

 Other special units in Kosovo